ScalaConsultants/rapid-development/README.md

 ### Modularization of rapid-development app

-As `rapid-development` has been designed as a template for creating applications we divided it into submodules to help separated concerns.
+As `rapid-development` has been designed as a template for creating applications we divided it into submodules to help to separate concerns.
 As for now there are 2 submodules:

-* `core` - this is where business log lives.
+* `core` - this is where business logic lives.
 There should be nothing Play-specific there.
 The main goal is to be able to change HTTP layer to different framework/library (e.g. `akka-http`) without changing `core` at all.
 You can see some `play` in some imports there but that's just because `play-json` has been chosen as a JSON library.
 * `web` - this is where HTTP-specific things are implemented: routing, destructuring HTTP requests, HTTP return codes